 Summary This project will replace and upgrade a section of cast iron water distribution main to provide increased flow performance into the southwest quadrant of the Main Post.
-An aging 6- and 8-inch cast iron water main will be replaced with a 10-inch ductile iron water main from the Infantry Terrace/Thomas Avenue intersection to the Moraga Street/Arguello Boulevard intersection.
+An aging 6- and 8-inch cast iron water main will be replaced with a

+10-inch ductile iron water main from the Infantry Terrace/Thomas Avenue intersection to the Moraga Street/Arguello Boulevard intersection.
 Approximately 1,200 feet of new water main will be constructed by typical open cut excavation methods largely in paved roadways with the exception of some connections to existing mains and services.
 Additionally, a new pressure reducing vault will be constructed in the grassy area on the east side of Infantry Terrace.
 The project is largely outside of archaeologically sensitive areas.
 However, the proximity to El Presidio will require monitoring on Moraga Avenue near the Arguello Boulevard intersection.
 Other known historic site features include a stone culvert along Infantry Terrace, a small section of which may require removal and repair.
 Traffic controls will be required during work hours.
-During non-work hours, excavations will be either plated or parking lot at 130 Fischer Loop.
+During non-work hours, excavations will be either plated or backfilled and traffic restored to normal.
+The work will be staged from the parking lot at 130 Fischer Loop.